DC423/Meeting-Presentations/README.md

 Monthly Meeting Presentations can be found here for those who want to view the presenations.

+2016-03 - SDR Basics by @tothehilt & @synackpwn

 2016-02 - No Presentations

 2016-01 - Virus Total (Demo with no Presentation)